Treatment centers across the ArkLaTex report rise in opioid abuse

-SHREVEPORT, La. - As the COVID-19 pandemic continues, there is another major health issue still plaguing communities across the ArkLaTex, opioid abuse with lawmakers taking notice.
+SHREVEPORT, La. - As the COVID-19 pandemic continues, there is another major health issue still plaguing communities across the ArkLaTex: opioid abuse.
+And lawmakers are taking notice.

-"In anticipation of major settlements in actions against the companies that have helped to fuel America's opioid epidemic," said Louisiana Attorney General Jeff Landry.

 According to the CDC the number of users has surged during the pandemic.
 In 2019, the organization reported 10 million Americans over the age of 12 misused opioids, but estimates say that number has jumped to more than 12 million.